 For three years from late 1796, Coleridge lived in a house in the village of Nether Stowey, Somerset, where he wrote his most important works, including The Rime of the Ancient Mariner, Christabel and Kubla Khan.
 The building is now called Coleridge Cottage and, despite functioning as an inn during the 19th century, has now been restored to reveal many of its original features.

 The other founding poet of the English Romantic movement, Wordsworth was born in 1770 in Cockermouth, Cumbria, in northern England.
 Coleridge’s friend and collaborator, Wordsworth also settled in Somerset for a year in 1797 and lived in a property called Alfoxton House, which still stands today in the village of Holford, three miles from Coleridge Cottage.
 During this period the two writers published their famous work Lyrical Ballads.
 Alfoxton House can be reached as part of the Coleridge Nature Walk, a circular itinerary starting and ending in Nether Stowey, which follows the walks in the countryside taken by Wordsworth and Coleridge hundreds of years ago.
-If you’re a fan, you can also get inspired by this ultimate Wordsworth itinerary.
+Literature lovers and fans of the Lake District can also get inspired by this ultimate Wordsworth itinerary.

 Even if she is not a classical author, visitors may be familiar with Rosamunde Pilcher, as the television dramas based on her novels have been regularly broadcast on television around the world.
 The writer, who has sold more than 60 million books, was born in 1924 in Lelant, Cornwall, and many of her works are set in the county.
 Pilcher lived in Scotland from 1946 until her death in 2019 and never returned to live in Cornwall, although her childhood home provided inspiration throughout her writing career.
 A popular German television series tiled Rosamunde Pilcher is shot across Cornwall, showcasing a number of iconic locations in the county and creating a growing circle of fans of her romantic works.